-For a general overview of the penalty regime, see the Penalty rates and structure for inaccuracies in returns, Calculating the penalty for inaccuracies in returns - behaviour of the taxpayer and Calculating the penalty for inaccuracies - potential lost revenue guidance notes.
+For a general overview of the penalty regime, see the Penalties for inaccuracies in returns ― overview, Calculating the penalty for inaccuracies in returns ― behaviour of the taxpayer and Calculating the penalty for inaccuracies ― potential lost revenue guidance notes.

 Reasonable care will vary depending on the capabilities and circumstances of the taxpayer and the complexity of the issues affecting them.
 Therefore, the following are likely to be taken into account:

 whether the taxpayer is represented ― in most cases an unrepresented taxpayer will have a lower understanding of the complexities of tax law than a represented taxpayer.
 In the case of an employer, HMRC is likely to take into account whether the payroll is run in-house and if so the level of expertise and / or qualification of the in-house staff

 the complexity of the tax affairs ― if a taxpayer has particularly complex affairs the taxpayer could reasonably be expected to take professional advice

 the taxpayer’s record keeping

 the systems, processes and controls in place to ensure that tax is dealt with appropriately